Table of Contents

 Leucorrhoea (Shwet pradar or white discharge), Raktapradar (abnormal uterine bleeding)

-This is herbal remedy to cure leucorrhoea.
+This is a herbal remedy to cure leucorrhoea.
 Take Agastya dried flower powder with milk regularly.

 Migraine, sinusitis, catarrh, cough

 Extract Agastya leaves or flower juice and put few drops in nose to cure migraine.

 The leaves /flower juice is blown up the nostrils.
 This causes a very copious discharge of fluid and thus gives relief in congestion.